New! Parent-Ally Mentor Interns

 Their work at Homeward House is the heart and soul of the program, providing families with emotional support, practical advice, accountability, and connections to support services through all stages of crisis, treatment, and recovery.

-Internship opportunities are available to former clients of Homeward House, Parents For Parents (P4P), and other parents who have been in a crisis and treatment journey and are now stable in their recovery and have successfully resolved their CPS case.
+Internship opportunities are available to former clients of Homeward House, Parents For Parents (P4P), and other fathers and mothers who have been in a crisis and treatment journey and are now stable in their recovery and have successfully resolved their CPS case.